There is nothing better than working for yourself knowing that your efforts are creating your future.

 Living What I Preach

-Financially, my family is much better off than it was in 2003.
-I had a plan in place that provided us with the flexibility to see any doctor in the United States to get treatment while also providing us with cash to pay for our expenses while I fight stage III esophageal cancer.
+Though this was a dire diagnosis, my family was much better off financially than we were in 2003.
+In 2016, I had a plan in place that provided us with the flexibility to see any doctor in the United States to get treatment.
+It provided us with cash benefits to pay our expenses while we traveled to the best hospitals in the country.
+My plan provided income from a disability insurance plan to pay our bills while I spent 45 days that year in the hospital.